PhatangareRahulOffice/angular-interview-Question-Answers/README.md

  modularity, templates ,directives, components, and a poweful CLI for scaffolding and managing

-3. ### Command for Create new project, component ,service?
+3. ### Command for Create new project , component ,service?

    1. Create a New Angular Project
         ```javascript